nmaltais/rhox/README.md

 ```
 Open the server.py file and modify this part to match your setting

-Note: You can create Bluemix environment variables and retrieve the values from there too, but lets make it simple by hard-coding the here.
+Note: You can create Bluemix environment variables and retrieve the values from there too, but lets make it simple by hard-coding them here.

 ```
 #####################################